okjuan/virtual.book/essays/_posts/2022-06-11-tell-a-story.md

 layout: post
 title: how to tell a story
 permalink: /tell-a-story
-tags: writing new-journalism tom-wolfe hunter-thompson hells-angels
+tags: essays writing new-journalism tom-wolfe hunter-thompson hells-angels
-category: essays

 ---

 *(This is a slightly edited excerpt from my piece [The Virtual Book](https://okjuan.medium.com/the-virtual-book-part-1-782ccd4cc360).)*